Secure those tents and save your life with these paracord knots and hitches for beginners.

-- Figure-Eight Knot — this is a type of stopper knot.
-It prevents ropes from running out of retaining devices
+- Figure 8 Knot — It is a type of stopper knot.
+It prevents ropes from running out of retaining devices.

-- Bowline Knot — this is a type of knot that is easy to tie and untie.
-You will have no problem untying this knot even after subjecting it to a load
+- Bowline Knot — It is one of the paracord knots that are easy to tie and untie.
+You will have no problem untying this knot even after subjecting it to a load.

-- Clove Hitch Knot — also known as double hitch, its most effective use is being a crossing knot
+- Clove Hitch Knot — Also known as a double hitch, its most effective use is being a crossing knot.

 To learn more about these five survival paracord knots, check out this article.

-Interested to learn other cool paracord knots and weaves?
-Check out this video from WhyKnot:
+Are you interested to learn more paracord knots and weaves?
+To know how to make paracord snake knots, check out this video from WhyKnot:

 A survivalist’s life is not complete without these essential paracord knots and hitches.
-Go over each step as many times as you need to so you can ensure that you master each one.
-These tricks will come in handy not only during emergencies, but also in your day-to-day life.
+Go over each step as many times as you need to master each one.
+These tricks will come in handy not only during emergencies but also in your day-to-day life.
 Always be a proactive prepper!

-Have you encountered a situation that called for any of these paracord knots and hitches?
+Have you experienced the need to use paracord knots and hitches?
 Share your experiences with us in the comments section below!

 Editor’s Note: This post was originally published on May 19, 2014, and has been updated for quality and relevancy.